StachRedeker/utMOD5-projectProcessor/README.md

 This chapter gives a brief summary of different processor parts.

 ### Controller
 The controller is the brain of our processor.
-It is able to perform the fetch-decode-excecute cycle.
+It is able to perform the fetch-decode-execute cycle.
 It fetches the instructions from the memory, stores them in the instruction register, and from there, interprets them (decode).
-After that, the controller sends signals to the other systems in the processor to make sure that the operation gets correctly excecuted.
+After that, the controller sends signals to the other systems in the processor to make sure that the operation gets correctly executed.

 We opted for a finite state machine (FSM) over microstore because a FSM is easier and more elegant to implement for smaller instruction sets.
 Although mircostore allows for a more generalizable instruction set, a FSM should suffice in our case.